 With millions of homes across the country going into foreclosure, it’s important for both buyers and mortgage holders to understand the process.
-Clipper Properties, LLC specializes in pre-foreclosure in Providence, so we’re here to help explain what homeowners go through in this experience.
+Clipper Properties specializes in pre-foreclosure in Providence, so we’re here to help explain what homeowners go through in this experience.

 So what is a pre-foreclosure in Providence anyway?